Pometry/Raphtory/docs/source/Install/installdependencies.md

 sbt:example-lotr>
 ```

-**Note:** If there are a million errors saying that classes are not part of the package `com.raphtory` this is probably because your lib is not in the `example-lotr` package or your `raphtory.jar` is incorrectly named.
+**Note:** If there are a million errors saying that classes are not part of the package `com.raphtory` this is probably because your `raphtory.jar` did not publish correctly or your refresh of the sbt project did not occur.
 Alternatively if you have errors saying that something cannot be referenced as a URI, this is a Java version issue (the version you are using is higher than 11) and you should set the correct version as above.

 ### Running